Know Before You Go - Public Skeleton

 Family and friends are welcome to come and watch your session from the track’s public areas!
 All spectators must follow track safety procedures, including COVID-19 protocols.
+No flash photography.
 Dogs must be kept on a leash at all times.

 What will happen if I am over the weight or height limit?

 Unfortunately if you do not meet our weight and height requirements you will not be able to participate, so we recommend ensuring you are within the limits before arriving at the centre to avoid disappointment.
 Please note that if you are not eligible for public skeleton due to weight or height, you may still be eligible for our passenger bobsleigh experience (max. weight 285lbs/129kg fully clothed & max. height 6’8”/207cm)

 If I am under 19, can I bring a letter of consent from my parent or guardian?

 What are the rules around photography/video/point of view cameras?

 Participants are permitted to bring their camera devices at own risk, however during the ride those have to be zipped up in a pocket (or left outside the sled).
 For your safety, we do not permit the use of body-mounted cameras, handheld devices or selfie sticks whilst sliding.
 Flash photography is not permitted along the track.